-Like section 199A, Internal Revenue Code section 469 compels real estate professionals to maintain a log of their real estate activities.
+Like section 199A, section 469 compels real estate professionals to maintain a log of their real estate activities.
 The treatment of a taxpayer's losses from rental real estate may be treated as passive or nonpassive, depending on the taxpayer's level of participation.
-Because losses from passive activities cannot be used to offset nonpassive income, taxpayers generally are interested in maximizing the number of business activities that qualify as nonpassive—that is, activities in which the taxpayer materially participates.
+Because losses from passive activities cannot be used to offset nonpassive income, taxpayers generally are interested in maximizing the number of business activities that qualify as nonpassive — that is, activities in which the taxpayer materially participates.

 Detailed, contemporaneous documentation of time devoted to each activity is necessary to support a taxpayer's position for treatment of rental real estate activity losses.
 Without this documentation, the IRS may not accept documentation created upon inquiry.
 Please consult your tax advisor regarding your specific facts and circumstances to determine the proper treatment of your rental real estate activity losses.